Jim Gannon: 2005–06

-In November 2005, Gannon was appointed as director of Stockport County's centre of excellence for girls.
+In November 2005, Gannon was appointed as director of Stockport County's Centre of Excellence for girls.
 After the resignation of Chris Turner as Stockport County manager on Boxing Day 2005, Gannon was appointed as caretaker manager with the team nine points adrift of safety at the bottom of League Two, facing potential relegation from the Football League.

 County went undefeated in Gannon's first four league games in charge.
 After three weeks, this upturn in results saw Gannon offered the job full-time, which allowed him to guide County to safety.
-The club won more than twice as many points in the second half of the season than they did in the first.
+The club won more than twice as many points in the second half of the season than in the first.
 Believing that safety would be assured on the final day of the season, he was proved correct as they managed to avoid relegation with a final day draw with champions Carlisle United.
 Comparisons were made to Sam Allardyce.
 As a committed Stockport fan, and already a legend at the club for his ten years as a player, he was loved by many County supporters.
 After delaying talks, he accepted a one-year rolling contract in the summer.

 2006–07

 At the beginning of the 2006–07 season, Gannon and Stockport announced they had drawn up a five-year plan to take the club to the Championship.
 Results on the field followed this statement of intent, with Gannon leading County to a League record nine consecutive victories without conceding a goal.
-Gannon lodged a complaint with The Football Association against Bristol Rovers when a fixture was postponed due to a waterlogged pitch, as he felt not enough was done to ready the pitch, and also a complaint with regard to the referee's handling of the situation.
+Gannon lodged a complaint with The Football Association against Bristol Rovers when a fixture was postponed due to a waterlogged pitch, as he felt not enough was done to ready the pitch, and also a complaint about the referee's handling of the situation.
 Gannon was later incensed with the FA when the same referee was allowed to take charge of the postponed fixture, which Rovers won 2–1.
-Gannon also branded approaches from Manchester City and Liverpool questionable and unprofessional after the two Premier League clubs swooped for youngsters being trained in Stockport County's development squads.
+Gannon also branded approaches from Manchester City and Liverpool "questionable" and "unprofessional" after the two Premier League clubs swooped for youngsters being trained in Stockport County's development squads.

 During the season, Gannon and Stockport began to form a close relationship with Alan Lord, the founder of Football Development School ProFootball4u.
 Anthony Pilkington, who began to feature in County's first team in the second half of this season, was developed through Lord's school.
 At the end of the season, Lord was taken on at County as a scout and development team coach; he would later follow Gannon to Motherwell.

 County missed out on the League Two play-offs due to results on the final day of the season, missing out on goal difference despite a 5–0 victory over Darlington.